DAEM007/financial-dashboard/README.md

 ![Dashbord](https://nextjs.org/_next/image?url=%2Flearn%2Fdark%2Fdashboard.png&w=1920&q=75&dpl=dpl_BbSpPdzv9Yrsi74LnqWRCSDNSUNs)

 > *The purpose of this project is to help strengthen my knowledge of Nextjs and refresh my knowledge of TypeScript.
-So in this project I would be building a functional fullstack financial dashboard....Yeah, I would also be integrating postgreSQL as my database*
+So in this project I would be building a functional fullstack financial dashboard.
+I would also be integrating postgreSQL database.*

 ## Table of Contents